netzstrategen/figma-variables/README.md

 ## Requirements

-- Node.js 12.x or higher
+- Node.js 14.x or higher (ES Modules support)
 - No external dependencies for production (uses only Node.js built-in modules)
 - Vitest for testing (dev dependency only)